-It is the method of disinfection by which the micro organisms are killed if chlorine & its components are used.
-Chlorination serves not only for disinfection, but as an oxidant for other substances (iron, manganese, cyanide, etc) & for taste & odor control in water & wastewater.
-Other chemical disinfectants include chlorine dioxide, ozone, bromine, iodine.
+It is the method of disinfection by which the microorganisms are killed if chlorine & its components are used.
+Chlorination serves not only for disinfection but as an oxidant for other substances (iron, manganese, cyanide, etc) and for taste & odor control in water & wastewater.
+Other chemical disinfectants include chlorine dioxide, ozone, bromine, and iodine.
 The last two chemicals are generally used for personal application, not for the public water supply.

 Types of Chlorination

 - Plain Chlorination

 Plain chlorination refers to the process of adding chlorine to water that is relatively free from suspended matter without any other treatment.
 This method is typically used when the water source is already clear and does not require additional treatment for sediment or particulate removal.
 The primary purpose of plain chlorination is to disinfect the water by killing or inactivating pathogenic microorganisms present in the water.